-The Belgian Blue Cattle Debate
+The Ethics of Belgian Blue Double Muscling

 The Quest for Ethical Genetic Experimentation

 Belgian Blue cattle originated in Belgium as the product of crossbreeding between local red-pied and black-pied cattle and cattle imported from England in the late 1800s.
 The breed became recently established with the founding of the Belgian White Blue herd book in 1973 (Lips, Tavenier, Decuypere, and Van Outryve).
-Modern breeds of Belgian Blue cattle are the creation of genetic engineering conducted by Professor Hanset at an AI Center in Begium (Oklahoma state website), with the specific goal of expanding the muscular content of the animals as much as possible.
+Modern breeds of Belgian Blue cattle are the creation of genetic engineering conducted by Professor Hanset at an AI Center in Belgium (Oklahoma state website), with the specific goal of expanding the muscular content of the animals as much as possible.

 Belgium Blue cattle are characterized by this extreme muscling, known as "double-muscling," the result of a mutation in a myostatin gene that prevents control of muscular growth.
 This mutation causes extreme over-development of muscle in the cattle, which provides great benefits to producers and consumers, but causes harm to the animals.
 The continued growth of lean-quality meat sales, despite accompanying ailments due to the cattle's genetically-imposed composition, brings into question how far we as a society should be allowed to alter the natural order to ensure a profit.